 When the matter is referred to court, attorneys' time is taken up at both the States Attorney's and the Public Defender's offices.
 If the youth is detained, the cost of keeping him at Audy Home must be added.
-Probation services are called upon to conduct direct casework with the youth and perhaps sessions with the family, along with completing the collateral paperwork.
+Probation services are called upon to conduct direct casework with the youth the collateral paperwork.
 Finally, there may be all the costs associated with a court hearing.

 All of these dollars are spent before the youth is sent to UDIS or DOC.
 Once there, a whole new set of expenses arise.
-The support and administrative staff, case workers, service providers, institutional costs, parole personnel--all must be fed into the growing total.
+The support and administrative staff, case workers, service providers, institutional costs, parole personnel-all must be fed into the growing total.